SSukkar/LogiConf19Training/README.md

 1.3.
 Having the Microsoft SQL Server Management Studio installed.

 1.4.
-Having a user added to the database, within credentials included in the **_Settings** file, in the applicatoin you are going to create in a while.
+Having a user added to the database, within credentials included in the **_Settings** file, inside the applicatoin you are going to create in a while.

 ### 2. Setting-up the Application
 2.1.
 Create a Logi application in 'C:\inetpub\wwwroot' path, and give it a name like **logiConf2019_Training**.